panfass/GetMusic-Charts-App/README.md

 I wanted to build an App that would allow me to manually manage each (popular) Music Steaming Service from one Application and also download from it.
 In this application I chose Spotify, Deezer and Youtube Music Charts.

 So I created an alpha-stage of my want-to-make app.

+Currently features:
-Currently features -> Youtube Charts[https://artists.youtube.com/charts/videos] with the posibility of download (.mp3 format) using youtubeinmp3
+* [Youtube Charts](https://artists.youtube.com/charts/videos) with the possibility of download (.mp3 format) using youtubeinmp3
- -> Spotify[https://artists.youtube.com/charts/videos] (Using Spotify Android API.
-For now only playbacks music) -> Deezer[https://developers.deezer.com/api] (Using Deezer Android API.
+* [Spotify](https://artists.youtube.com/charts/videos)  (Using Spotify Android API.
+For now only playbacks music)
+* [Deezer](https://developers.deezer.com/api) (Using Deezer Android API.
 For now only playbacks music)

 ## How To use